dsklyar/band-structure-graph-component/README.md

 ## Set-up

 1. run `npm install` command and wait for install to complete
+2. run `npm install -g webpack-dev-server` commnad to install webpack server
-2. run `npm start` command and wait for web-page to open
+3. run `npm start` command and wait for web-page to open

 ## How to use